Antonio Jakoliš

-Antonio Jakoliš (born 28 February 1992) is a Croatian professional footballer who plays as a winger for Romanian Liga I side FC Argeș Pitești.
+Antonio Jakoliš (born 28 February 1992) is a Croatian professional footballer who plays as a winger for Šibenik.
 His brother, Marin, is also a professional footballer.

 Club career

 In January 2012, Jakoliš terminated his contract with Šibenik through arbitration and signed with Dnipro Dnipropetrovsk the following month.
 He was loaned to Kryvbas Kryvyi Rih and made his debut for the first team as a second-half substitute in a 2–0 defeat against Zorya Luhansk on 16 March 2012.

-His Kryvbas, and indeed Dnipro Dnipropetrovsk career, was short lived, as he signed a three and a half year contract with HNK Hajduk Split in December 2012, effective January 2013.
+His Kryvbas, and indeed Dnipro Dnipropetrovsk career, was short-lived, as he signed a three-and-a-half-year contract with HNK Hajduk Split in December 2012, effective January 2013.
 Dnipro received no compensation as a part of the transfer.
 In his first interview as a Hajduk player, Antonio stated that "Sibenik is the club where I started my career and the one I will always support, but Hajduk, the club with the best fans in Croatia, are the best choice for me."

 In June 2013 his contract with Hajduk Split was terminated and he signed for Belgian club Mouscron-Péruwelz.

 On 2 October 2020, he signed a three-year contract with Panetolikos.

+On 25 July 2023, Jakoliš joined Russian Premier League club Fakel Voronezh.